Â©2018 By Corbin Ball, CMP, CSP, DES

 Video marketing is king!
 The State of Video Marketing in 2018 report from Wyzowl details numerous survey statistics about the growth and increasing power of using video for marketing products and services.

 This applies to events.
 The creative use of video can help engage attendees and prospects.
 It can build attendance and greatly broaden visibility.
-Here as some of the ways this can happen.
+Here are some of the ways this can happen.

 Events are content generators.
 There are speakers, entertainers, exhibitors, gala dinners, and satisfied attendees from past events.
-All are natural to include in email and online promotions for an upcoming event.
-Some was to do this include:
+All are natural to include in email and online promotions for an upcoming event:

 4. Create and promote an event hashtag to promote as a search vehicle through all social media channels (especially Instagram and Twitter) including video.
 Be sure to choose a hashtag that it short, memorable and unique.